yannisk2/granite-io/src/granite_io/io/llmrerank/README.md

 ## BEIR benchmark
 We also provide the reranking result for popular BEIR benchmark as reference.
-By closely examing the reranking results, we found that a large amount of the LLM reranked top passages cross different tasks are at least as goog as the gold passage but not counted as gold.
+By closely examing the reranking results, we found that a large amount of the LLM reranked top passages cross different tasks are at least as good as the gold passage but not counted as gold.
 We suspect this contributes to the performance drop in some tasks.

 | ndcg@10      | granite-embedding-30M | granite-3.3-instruct rerank top40 |
 | ------ | ------ | ------ |